Okehampton United Charity

 - Monthly Decision Cycle: With trustees meeting monthly, there are regular opportunities throughout the year to apply.
 Check the deadlines document on their website.

-- Multiple Grant Streams Available: Consider which program fits best - organizational grants, individual support, crisis funding, or exceptional achievement awards.
+- Multiple Grant Streams Available: Consider which programme fits best - organisational grants or individual support.
 The charity offers diverse support mechanisms.

 - Pre-Application Contact Welcomed: Karen Percival is identified as available for pre-application guidance.
 Use this resource to ensure your application aligns with current priorities.

-- Long-Term Relationships Matter: The charity has supported organizations for over 10 years.
+- Long-Term Relationships Matter: The charity supports organisations over extended periods.
 Think beyond a single grant to how you might build an ongoing relationship demonstrating continued community impact.

 - Founded on Local Heritage: With 150 years of history, the charity deeply values community legacy and lasting impact.
 Frame applications around sustainable, long-term community benefit.